 Odds are you’ve seen at least some of these — and enjoyed some, been baffled by others, and perhaps really despised a few.
 Gilliam’s films do not allow for passive viewing.
 Whatever you may think of them, they demand some kind of reaction.

 He’s also a filmmaker of extraordinary bad luck.
 His epic, multi-year struggle to bring his personal version of Brazil to the screen against the resistance of a meddling studio inspired an entire book, The Battle of Brazil: Terry Gilliam v.
 Universal by Jack Matthews.
-The Adventures of Baron Munchausen started production months late (costing thousands of lost dollars each day the cameras didn’t turn), due to either the inexperience or corrupt shadiness of the German/Italian production team, depending on whose version you believe.
+The Adventures of Baron Munchausen started production months late (costing thousands of lost dollars each day the cameras didn’t turn), due to either the a) inexperience or b) corrupt shadiness of the German/Italian production team, depending on whose version you believe.
 The project’s biggest star, Sean Connery, bailed from the project when his part was shortened due to budget concerns.
 These, and many other gut-wrenching disasters, are chronicled in yet another book, Losing The Light: Terry Gillian and the Munchausen Saga by Andrew Yule.
 (Pro tip: If your projects’ issues inspire entire published books, you’re probably pretty star-crossed.)
 The Imaginarium of Doctor Parnassus’ star, Heath Ledger, did Connery one better by actually dying midway through shooting.
 The Man Who Killed Don Quixote was never completed, despite two attempts (so far) to film it.
 That production’s problems are far too myriad to go into here, and led to the creation of not a book, but a fascinating documentary, Lost In La Mancha, a sad and frustrating chronicle of a movie falling apart before the director’s eyes (as filmed by the crew who were supposed to be filming the “making of” bonus feature for the aborted film’s DVD).
 [UPDATE: The Man Who Killed Don Quixote was finally completed in 2018, but even at the finish line, its release was marred by legal wrangling among the producers.
 Although it received an ovation at Cannes, the reception by critics in general was indifferent, and it never got any kind of exhibition in the U.S. outside of the festival circuit.
 It’s on Blu-ray and you can stream it.]

 And for a very long time, he was the director attached to the film version of the groundbreaking graphic novel Watchmen, which languished in “development hell” for years.
 He finally left the project because he was unable to raise the necessary budget — a direct result of the Munchausen fiasco.
 (The film was ultimately made in 2009 with Zack Snyder directing.)